tobyscott25/blog/content/posts/httpd-vhosts/index.md

     "localhost",
   ]
 cover:
-  image: "cover.webp"
+  image: "cover.png"
-  alt: "XAMPP Dashboard"
+  alt: "Apache config"
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---